mvasselt2006/ML_17/README.md

 # Handwritten digit classification

+## Note: the data sets included here are small.
+No need to worry about the inclusion of bloated data sets.

 ## Overview:
 This repository contains implementations of kNN, Random Forest, CNN and autoencoding-paired SVM approaches to a multiclass classification task pertaining to handwritten digit.

 ## Dependencies:
-To use these programs, you need Python installed on your machine along with the following libraries:
+To use these programs, you need Python installed on your machine along with a series of libraries including:
 - NumPy
 - Pandas
 - scikit-learn

-- many more
+Note that there are far more libraries than only these.
+Each program begins by indicating the dependencies, if any.

-Install each using pip by running `pip install <name of library>`.
+Installing each library can be done using pip by running `pip install <name of library>`.

 ## How to run:
 First, ensure that the path of your Python environment is that of the root directory of this repository.
 Each classification method is contained in the `classification_methods` directory.